bayeru/nextjs-backend-data-filtering/public/docs/README.md

 ## Environment variables

 - The app requires certain environment variables.
-- Open the .env.local file and edit the environment variables according to your setup.
+- Rename the .env.local.sample file as .env.local and edit the environment variables according to your setup.

 ```ini
 # Leave as is